Degenerative Disc Disease

 Wear and Tear

-Sports and other daily physical activity can cause tears to form on the spinal disks.
+Sports and other daily physical activities can cause tears to form on the spinal disks.
 While this also occurs over the years, daily physical activity like sports can accelerate the issue.

 Injury to the Spinal Disks

 Injury to the spinal disks can lead to a multitude of issues such as instability, swelling, soreness, and lower back pain.

 While there is no cure for degenerative disc disease, there are a variety of non-surgical and surgical treatment options available.
 Our orthopedic spine specialist will opt for conservative treatments first.
 If the condition is causing the spine to be unstable and painful, then surgery may be recommended.
 The type of back surgery required will be dependent upon the location of the degenerative disc in your spine.